Health & Safety

 Sunday 10 a.m. to 7 p.m.

-In addition, the following free drop-off locations are a part of the DuPage County Electronics Recycling Program.
-For more DuPage County locations, visit dupageco.org/recycling or for a complete list of registered collection sites in Illinois, visit epa.state.il.us.
+In addition, see this list of local Registered Residential E-Waste Collection Sites.
+For more DuPage County locations, visit dupage.org/recycling or for a complete list of registered collection sites in Illinois, visit epa.state.il.us.

 According to the U.S. Environmental Protection Agency, electronics are complex devices, made with a wide variety of materials, such as lead, nickel, cadmium and mercury.
 These components could pose a risk to human health or the environment if mismanaged at their end of life.